zalando-incubator/kubernetes-on-aws/docs/user-guide/cheat-sheet.rst

 Cheat Sheet
 ===========

-You can also download :download:`the Kubernetes Cheat Sheet as PDF <kubernetes-cheat-sheet.pdf>`.
+You can also `download <kubernetes-cheat-sheet.pdf>`_ the Kubernetes Cheat Sheet as PDF.

 .. image:: kubernetes-cheat-sheet.png